 In the 1980s TV shows Kōrero mai and Te reo provide language education.

-A petition calls for Māori to be made an official language of New Zealand.
+A petition by 2,500 people calls for Māori to be made an official language of New Zealand.

 A Hui Whakatauira of Māori leaders proposes the establishment of the first kōhanga reo as a response to impending loss of te reo.

 Te Wānanga o Raukawa in Ōtaki is established by Te Āti Awa, Ngāti Raukawa and Ngāti Toa Rangatira.